Get all the latest data for Santo Domingo

 How do I verify title and ownership history in Santo Domingo right now?

-The official authority for verifying title and ownership in Santo Domingo is the Registro Inmobiliario, specifically the Registro de Títulos office that covers the property's location.
+The official place to verify title and ownership history in Santo Domingo is Registro Inmobiliario, mainly through Registro de Títulos and the property’s registry records.

 You will find here the list of classic mistakes people make when buying a property in Santo Domingo.